sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 Using Glue42 [Shared Contexts](../../../glue42-concepts/data-sharing-between-apps/shared-contexts/javascript/index.html), we will broadcast the theme change to all applications on the user's desktop.
 When our applications start, they will query the theme name by reading the shared context and will automatically switch to the currently used theme.

 In this assignment, you will need to add theme support in your application.
 We have already developed the theme switching application for you.
-It is not a big deal, just a couple of calls, but feel free to check out its code.
+It isn't a big deal, just a couple of calls, but feel free to check out its code.

 - Deploy the theme switching application in [**Glue42 Enterprise**](https://glue42.com/enterprise/) (copy the `tutorial-theme-chooser-applications.json` file from the `support` directory) to the [**Glue42 Enterprise**](https://glue42.com/enterprise/) `config` folder.
 - Switch to your code and find `TUTOR_TODO Chapter 10 Task 1` in `clients.js` and `TUTOR_TODO Chapter 10 Task 2` in `portfolio.js`.
 Subscribe for context changes (the context event is called `theme`) in both tasks.
 You need to check the `name` property in the context change you receive - if it is `dark`, you will need to call `setTheme("bootstrap-dark.min.css")`, and if it is `light`, call `setTheme("bootstrap.min.css")`.